bitbank2/pl_mpeg/README.md

-# PL_MPEG - MPEG1 Video decoder, MP2 Audio decoder, MPEG-PS demuxer
+# Optimized PL_MPEG - MPEG1 Video decoder, MP2 Audio decoder, MPEG-PS demuxer

 Single-file MIT licensed library for C/C++

 See [pl_mpeg.h](https://github.com/phoboslab/pl_mpeg/blob/master/pl_mpeg.h) for
 the documentation.

+## Optimized?
+pl_mpeg is a good MPEG-1 video player project, but not optimized.
+The aim of this fork is to optimize the code specifically to allow it to run well on constrained devices (e.g. Microcontrollers).
+With this version it will be possible to play MPEG-1 video at full speed on the ESP32 and Cortex-M7 devices purely in software.

 ## Why?